bkesterbyld/maroon-potato/src/pages/index.md

       - subtitle: ''
         content: >
-          Above unifies data models, storage and data processing logic into a single service—all setup in minutes with no code tools.
+          Above unifies data models, storage and data processing logic into a single service—all setup in minutes with low code tools.
 Create new real time analytics and workflows quickly without large teams or investments in infrastructure.
         actions: []